Although it sounds scary, if your beloved pet has a dog heart murmur it doesn’t necessarily mean that you need to panic!

 Some breeds seem to have a higher incidence of cardiac birth defects which result in dog heart murmurs.

-Subvalvular Aortic Stenosis (SAS), a defect of the aortic valve, occurs more frequently in Boxers, Rottweilers, Golden Retrievers, Bernese Mountain Dogs, German Shorthaired Pointers and several other large breeds.
+Subvalvular Aortic Stenosis (SAS), a defect of the aortic valve, occurs more frequently in Boxers, Rottweilers, Golden Retrievers, Bernese Mountain Dogs, German Shorthaired Pointers, and several other large breeds.

 This is because many pups outgrow them given time.
 Short episodes might also appear during particular growth spurts or developmental changes.
-These are usually short-lived.
+Such murmurs are usually short-lived.

 Symptoms of a dog heart murmur in puppies

-It can sometimes be caused by something simple like anemia - and the most common reason for a dog to be anemic is that he/she has a parasitic infection.
-Worms such as whipworms or hookworms can make a dog anemic.
+A dog heart murmur that develops later in life is usually a result of a disease or old age.
+It can sometimes be caused by something as simple as anemia.
+The most common reason for a dog to be anemic is that he/she has a parasitic infestation.

 Again some breeds are more prone than others to mitral valve disease and these include many toy and miniature breeds, especially Cavalier King Charles Spaniels.